Scotchester/jellybeans/_posts/2025-04-20-jet-puffed-jelly-beans.md

 Yes, that would be the brand most famously known for marshmallows, and these do say "marshmallow flavored" right there on the package.

-We've see marshmallow flavors in a number of collections reviewed previously, and even reviewed another marshmallow-focused set ([Peeps Jelly Beans](/peeps-jelly-beans)).
+We've seen marshmallow flavors in a number of collections reviewed previously, and even reviewed another marshmallow-focused set ([Peeps Jelly Beans](/peeps-jelly-beans)).
 How will these turn out?
 Let's see!